-A microplane is really useful here, for finely grating your ginger.
-If you don’t have one you can use a regular grater of course, but they’re SO useful in the kitchen for zesting etc. I’d highly recommend.
+A microplane is really useful here for finely grating your ginger – they are so useful in the kitchen for zesting etc. I’d highly recommend.

 120g edamame beans, frozen